-What’s the breakdown of the GRE?
+What’s the Breakdown of the GRE?

 There is also a sixth, experimental section that will be either Verbal or Quantitative.
 This portion will not count towards your final score — ETS uses it to test questions for use on future exams.
 Unfortunately, you’ll have no way of knowing which part is experimental (it will look identical to the real Verbal or Quantitative section), so you’ll need to do your best on the entire test.

-How is the GRE scored?
+How Is the GRE Scored?

 The GRE is a multi-stage test.
-This means that the computer will use your performance on one section to determine the difficulty level of the next section.
+This means that the computer will use your performance in one section to determine the difficulty level of the next section.
 Within a section, however, the question selection is static and you can skip around.
-If do very well on your first verbal section, for example, the second verbal section you will see will be much more difficult.
+If you do very well on your first verbal section, for example, the second verbal section you will see will be much more difficult.
 This is a good thing, however, because you must get to and successfully tackle the hardest questions to get to the highest possible scores.

-What are the GRE Subject Tests
+What are the GRE Subject Tests?